lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 </dt>
 <dd>

-A function that takes an `oldValue` and `newValue` and returns a boolean to indicate whether a [property has changed](#haschanged) when being set.
+A function called whenever the property is set to determine if the property has changed, and should trigger an update.
 If unspecified, LitElement uses a strict inequality check (`newValue !== oldValue`) to determine whether the property value has changed.
+For more information, see [Customizing change detection](#haschanged).

 </dd>
 <dt>